Skip to main content

 Gusto is the best starting point for very small teams payroll takes minutes, benefits administration is built in, and the interface is simple enough that non-HR people can run it.
 BambooHR becomes the better choice around 20-50 employees when you outgrow basic payroll and need performance management, PTO tracking, and proper employee records.

 For 100-1,000 employee companies, Rippling often wins on automation and IT unification.
-Rippling's biggest advantage is combining HR + IT + Finance on one platform onboard an employee in 90 seconds with automatic app provisioning, device shipping, and payroll setup.
+Rippling's biggest advantage is combining HR and IT and Finance on one platform onboard an employee in 90 seconds with automatic app provisioning, device shipping, and payroll setup.
 ADP is stronger on pure payroll compliance and has deeper tax expertise for complex multi-state or multi-country setups.
 Choose Rippling for efficiency, ADP for payroll reliability.

 HRIS (Human Resource Information System) handles core employee records, benefits admin, and compliance BambooHR is a classic HRIS.
 HRMS (Human Resource Management System) adds payroll, time tracking, and sometimes recruiting Gusto and Rippling sit here.
 HCM (Human Capital Management) is the enterprise layer adding talent management, workforce planning, and advanced analytics Workday is the benchmark.
 Most companies start with HRIS and graduate up as they grow.